 - Wear a skirt/ dress or long top so you don’t feel like you are getting so exposed.
 Although you will be given paper towel to lay across you once undressed.

 - Don’t feel embarrassed to chat to the nurse just like you would if you was having a blood test or any other test.
-Remember she’s seen it all before and the mor me you relax the easier it will be.
+Remember she’s seen it all before and the more you relax the easier it will be.

 - Take a panty liner just in case of any bleeding/ spotting afterwards.